-The Panel should evaluate the feedback received from the Produced Bys and key department heads and crew members involved in making the film with the above weighting percentages in mind.
+The Panel should evaluate the feedback received from the Potential Awards Recipients and key department heads and crew members involved in making the film with the above weighting percentages in mind.
 However, in addition to these general guidelines, the Panel may also give due consideration to the following factors:

-- ii.
-Produced By removed from production.
-The foregoing weighted percentages may not apply to a Produced By removed from the production process.
-Any such Produced By who has met their burden of proving all of the following criteria may be licensed the Producers Mark: (1) credit as Produced By on the final cut of the Motion Picture; (2) status as the project's original Produced By, having initially obtained, or causing the Production Company to obtain, the underlying rights to the material and having developed the original premise; (3) direct responsibility for hiring, or causing the Production Company to hire, one or more writers who retain any form of writing credit on the finished Motion Picture; and (4) probative evidence that they were ready, willing and able to produce the Motion Picture, but were precluded from participating in the production without cause. - iii.
+- i.
+Originating Produced By of a film franchise, sequel, prequel, remake, or spin-off.
+If an originating Potential Awards Recipient of the original film in a film franchise, sequel, prequel, remake, or spin-off is being evaluated for their contributions in a subsequent film, such Potential Awards Recipient will automatically receive a minimum of 25% credit towards contributions to the development phase of production of the subsequent film(s) if they previously were licensed the Producers Mark with respect to the original film.
+If the original film in a film franchise, sequel, prequel, remake, or spin-off was not previously evaluated for Producers Mark certification because the Producers Mark certification process was not available to the Potential Awards Recipients of the original film, the originating Potential Awards Recipients of that original film who are being evaluated on the subsequent film may, in the arbiters' discretion, be awarded 25% towards contributions to the development phase of production based on their involvement in the original film.
+The credit set forth herein does not extend to a Produced By of a stage production who is given eligible credit on a subsequent film based on the stage production. - ii.
+Potential Awards Recipient removed from production.
+The foregoing weighted percentages may not apply to a Potential Awards Recipients removed from the production process.
+Any such Potential Awards Recipient who has met their burden of proving all of the following criteria may be awards eligible: (1) credit with an eligible on the final cut of the T/SMP; (2) status as the project's original Primary Producer, having initially obtained, or causing the Production Company to obtain, the underlying rights to the material and having developed the original premise; (3) direct responsibility for hiring, or causing the Production Company to hire, one or more writers who retain any form of writing credit on the finished T/SMP; and (4) probative evidence that they were ready, willing and able to produce the T/SMP, but were precluded from participating in the production without cause. - iii.
 Producing Partnerships.
-If the Producing Partnership Panel ("PPP") has determined that two Produced Bys have formed a valid Producing Partnership3, except as set forth below (see note), both partners may be licensed the Producers Mark if one of the partners performed at least 50% of the work and the other partner performed at least 25% of the work.
-If one partner performed 50% of the work, and the other did not perform 25% of the work, the Produced By who met the 50% threshold may still be licesned the Producers Mark as an individual Produced By.
+If the Producing Partnership Panel ("PPP") has determined that two Produced Bys have formed a valid Producing Partnership2, except as set forth below (see note), both partners may be awards eligible, if one of the partners performed at least 50% of the work and the other partner performed at least 25% of the work.
+If one partner performed 50% of the work, and the other did not perform 25% of the work, the Potential Awards Recipient who met the 50% threshold may still be eligible for producing honors as an individual Potential Awards Recipient.